Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO2/Metrohm_Titrator_&_Tiamo_Software.md

 -	To find: Database -> Tools -> Templates -> Export Templates…
 -	Two files are exported for each titration reaction, one containing the raw measuring points (labeled “mp”; larger file ~20KB) and one containing the results: derived values (CO3, TA) and quality control metrics (temperatures & pH EP) (labeled “res”; smaller file ~1KB)
 -	“Mp” file:
-    o	“File type” should be under “*csv.
-(Measuring point list)” o	“File name” should be under “Sample identification” and “ID1”
+    -	“File type” should be under “*csv.
+(Measuring point list)”
+    -	“File name” should be under “Sample identification” and “ID1”
 -	“Res” file:
-    o	“File type” should be under “*csv.
-(Comma Separated)” o	“File name” should be under “Sample identification” and “ID1” o	The metadata included in the “res” file can be modified based on the metadata that is input into the IDs of the sample tables, as well as the results that need to be included
+    -	“File type” should be under “*csv.
+(Comma Separated)”
+    -	“File name” should be under “Sample identification” and “ID1”
+    -	The metadata included in the “res” file can be modified based on the metadata that is input into the IDs of the sample tables, as well as the results that need to be included
-        	When creating/editing a “res” export template, click “Select fields” 	There can be as many or as few “selected fields” as desired 	Each value from the “available field” can be given a simplified/clearer “displayed name”
+        -	When creating/editing a “res” export template, click “Select fields”
+        -	There can be as many or as few “selected fields” as desired
+        -	Each value from the “available field” can be given a simplified/clearer “displayed name”

 <p>
   <img src="../../images/Tiamo_Export_Template.jpg" alt="Tiamo Export Template" width="400">